 Having your phone number is an obvious one, however, not everyone likes the phone these days.
 Email is and always be the Internet’s killer app.
 But don’t just publish your email online.
 That invites unwanted spam.

 A simple contact form with three fields — name, email, message — is all you need.
 That and perhaps some verbiage on when they can expect a reply from you (sooner the better).

 A follow-up email sequence is another step in your sass funnel, once you have a valid email from a potential customer.

 Social Media is here to stay — build your brand there, too

-Just as you network in person at local meet up or Chamber events, you can promote your business to segmented audiences on the various social media platforms.
+Just as you network in person at a local meet up or Chamber event, you can promote your business to segmented audiences on the various social media platforms.

 In addition to social media networks, email newsletters are an excellent way to give relevant information to your brand audience.
 In fact email campaigns have the highs return on investment.
 SIX15 believes this is due to the fact that it’s opt-in — people want to know what you have to say (pull instead of push), so make sure your website has an email newsletter opt-in form on every page.

 I mentioned this before, but when you’re putting together content for your site, make sure each page has a purpose.
 Whether that is a click, call or purchase.
 A call to action should be primary, obvious, and all other content should lead the visitor to that specific thing (e.g. button, form).